 - 1 cup rice

-- ½ cup string beans cut into small pieces
+- ½ cup green beans cut into 1 inch pieces

-- 1 tbsp tamarind paste (more or less depending on how tangy it is)
+- 1 tablespoon tamarind paste optional, more or less depending on how tangy it is

 - salt to taste

 - Rinse rice and lentils and keep aside.
 Wash and chop all the vegetables.